 Seventeen years after federal regulators restricted a promising wireless technology to protect GPS and other spectrum users, they are being asked to loosen those limitations.
 Ultra-Wide Band (UWB) proponents insist the strictures are too tight and cut off their ability to innovate.

-In June, Robert Bosch LLC formally requested the Federal Communications Commission (FCC) do what it said it would deann_divisdo back in April 2002: reexamine controls on UWB that the FCC itself called “extremely conservative” when they were written.
+In June, Robert Bosch LLC formally requested the Federal Communications Commission (FCC) do what it said it would do back in April 2002: reexamine controls on UWB that the FCC itself called “extremely conservative” when they were written.
 The request is not to change the rules—not just yet anyway—but for the FCC to launch a rulemaking process that could eventually lead to changes in the rules.
 And Bosch wants a lot of changes.

 Expand Ultra-Wide Band?